-We estimate that the net proceeds to us from the offering after expenses will be approximately \$121.0 million, assuming a public offering price of \$35.00\ per share.
-The net proceeds from the securities sold by us will be added to our general corporate funds and may be used for research and development expenses, clinical trials, establishing an internal sales force and general corporate and administrative purposes.
-We expect to use a portion of the proceeds of any offering by us in connection with the construction and furnishing of a new manufacturing facility.
+Use of proceeds The net proceeds from the securities sold by us will be added to our general corporate funds and may be used for research and development expenses, clinical trials, establishing an internal sales force and general corporate and administrative purposes.
+We expect to use a portion of the proceeds of any offering by us in connection with the planning of a new manufacturing facility.